 The Ocean Course at Hokuala

 Golfers wanting to experience a premier course on Kauai must include the newly renovated Ocean Course at Hokuala on their list.
 Designed by Jack Nicklaus, the 2017 renovation once again incorporated Nicklaus’ signature style into the design process to reflect the quality of conditioning, maintenance, and play that those who are familiar with Nicklaus have come to expect.
-Renovation highlights include the introduction of Tif Eagle grass, renewed bunkering with new drainage, liners and white silica sand.
-The views however, needed no renovation with the longest stretch of oceanfront golf in all of Hawaii.
+Renovation highlights include the introduction of Tif Eagle grass, and renewed bunkering with new drainage, liners and white silica sand.
+The views, however, needed no renovation with the longest stretch of oceanfront golf in all of Hawaii.
 The Ocean Course is located in an area teeming with an abundance of wildlife, from watching dolphins dance off shore, to humpback whales breaching during whale season and nene geese flying by in a peaceful formation.
 It is no wonder The Ocean Course by Hokuala was named “Hawaii’s Best Golf Course” in 2018 by the World Golf Awards.
-Their golf club offers multi round packages, weekly golf clinics with PGA golf pro instructors, Lil Tiger junior golf, golfboard certification classes and more.
+Their golf club offers multi-round packages, weekly golf clinics with PGA golf pro instructors, Lil Tiger junior golf, golfboard certification classes and more.
 Located in the central town of Lihue, literally next the airport.